 Each of these surprises concerned we when it came to long-term field testing.
 Here are my findings:

-• I was able to overcome the rough inside stitching of the toe box by wearing heavier socks until the stitching eventually wore down, softened and became less noticeable.
+- I was able to overcome the rough inside stitching of the toe box by wearing heavier socks until the stitching eventually wore down, softened up, and became less noticeable.

-• The molded sole held up better than expected.
+- The molded sole held up better than expected.
 Wear was minimal and neither sole showed any signs of loosening.
-However, while the non-slip material worked well on wet pavement it did not perform as well on mud – especially when that mud was on an incline.
-Basically, I determined while the lugs helped then were neither deep enough nor sharp enough to provide a solid grip in this situation.
+However, while the non-slip material worked well on wet pavement, it did not perform as well on mud – especially when that mud was on an incline.
+Basically, I determined that while the lugs helped, they were neither deep enough nor sharp enough to provide a solid grip in this situation.

 In the end, the FNP Tactical Boots performed well, despite some unwanted surprises which could be considered deficiencies.
-If you are looking for a light weight, hot weather boot for a dry or metropolitan environment then these should be near the top of your list.
-If you work in a wet, muddy environment you may want to reconsider due to the lack of traction.
-Even at full price, you are getting a good deal for a well-constructed pair of quality boots, if you can find them on sale at U.S. Patriot Tactical you will definitely get your money’s worth!
+If you are looking for a lightweight, hot weather boot for a dry or metropolitan environment, then these should be near the top of your list.
+If you work in a wet, muddy environment, you may want to reconsider due to the lack of traction.
+Even at full price, you are getting a good deal for a well-constructed pair of quality boots!

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.